 When banks and other businesses have trouble collecting payment from debtors, they hire a debt collection agency to collect the debt.
 Whatever debt collectors choose to do to pursue a debt, they must always abide by the Fair Debt Collection Practices Act.

 The FTC receives hundreds of complaints about collectors calling outside the allowed times.
 It's possible that there are more instances of these illegal calls; consumers may not have complained to the FTC about them.

 You have the right to stop debt collection calls.
 A request over the phone isn't enough, though.
 To keep a collector from calling you, you must make your request in writing.
 Send a cease and desist letter telling the collector not to contact you.
 Keep in mind a cease and desist letter only works for that specific collector.
 You'll have to send a separate letter to each collection agency that's calling you.

 Don't take for granted that the debt actually belongs to you just because a debt collector says so.
 The Consumer Financial Protection Bureau says one of the top complaints about debt collectors is that they're collecting the wrong debt from the wrong person.

 You have the right to request the debt collector to verify that the debt is indeed yours and that they have the right to collect it.
 This means they have to provide some kind of documentation from the original creditor.
-If the collector can't provide this proof, they can't collect from you.
+If the collector can't provide this proof, they can't collect it from you.

 You only have a certain amount of time to exercise this right, so send your validation request as soon as a collector contacts you for the first time.